 FSA + EDR, Better Together

 Ultimately, EDR technologies are an important step in the maturity of a security organization.
-The centralized logging of endpoint behaviors is required to determine root cause of a compromise and can be very useful in identifying the impact of a breach.
+The centralized logging of endpoint behaviors is required to determine the root cause of a compromise and can be very useful in identifying the impact of a breach.
 FSA enables scalable host inspection to find malware, backdoors, scripts, and rogue accounts present on your systems – this type of finding can focus your search parameters within your store of logs and enable a much simpler and more effective proactive hunt capability.

 Watch the recording to learn the top reasons why threat hunting with FSA can be more effective and efficient than sifting through EDR logs alone, as well as how EDR and FSA complement each other to provide more powerful threat hunting capabilities.